shrfa/Django-Authentication-With-OTP/README.md

 ### Database host & name

-**Note #1:** If you are going to change database container name from starter_database to another name such as project_x_database. consider to change the .postgres env file accordingly.
+**Note #1:** If you are going to change database container name from authentication_database to another name such as project_x_database. consider to change the .postgres env file accordingly.
 You should set the host name to project_x_database.